milvus-logo

 FAQ

-• In which scenario is multi-vector search recommended?
+• In which scenario is hybrid search recommended?

 • How does a weighted ranker normalize distances between different vector fields?